maybebyte/anthesis/self-host-guide.md

 ## Read documentation

 OK, now you have the prerequisites in place.
-You have a domain and a VPS, so it's time to figure out how to make those useful, e.g. log in with [`ssh(1)`](https://man.openbsd.org/ssh), read [`afterboot(1)`](https://man.openbsd.org/afterboot), and set up [`httpd(8)`](https://man.openbsd.org/httpd).
+You have a domain and a VPS, so it's time to figure out how to make those useful, e.g., log in with [`ssh(1)`](https://man.openbsd.org/ssh), read [`afterboot(1)`](https://man.openbsd.org/afterboot), and set up [`httpd(8)`](https://man.openbsd.org/httpd).